unRealAhmed/Jops-API/README.md

 ## Prerequisites

-Before running the JobStore API, ensure you have the following prerequisites installed:
+Before running the JobsHub API, ensure you have the following prerequisites installed:

 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/) (with connection details configured in a .env file)

 ## Usage

-Once the server is running, you can interact with the API using tools like [Postman](https://www.postman.com/) or by integrating it into your application.
+Once the server is running, interact with the API using tools like [Postman](https://www.postman.com/) or integrate it into your application.

 ## API Endpoints

 - `GET /api/v1/jobs`: Retrieve a list of jobs.
-- `GET /api/v1/jobs/:id`: Retrieve details of a specific job.
+- `GET /api/v1/jobs/stats`: Retrieve statistics about your job entries.
 - `POST /api/v1/jobs`: Create a new job.
 - `PATCH /api/v1/jobs/:id`: Update details of a specific job.
 - `DELETE /api/v1/jobs/:id`: Delete a specific job.